 Organizations interested in becoming HUD-approved to provide counseling services must be either: 1) a private or public nonprofit organization or 2) a state or local government.
 Individuals interested in becoming housing counselors should visit the HUD Exchange Housing Counseling resource page.
-For-profit entities are not eligible to become HUD-approved Housing Counseling Agencies.
+For-profit entities are not eligible to become HUD-approved HCAs.

 Organizations may apply as any of the following: a Local Housing Counseling Agency (LHCA), an Intermediary (regional or national), a multi-state organization, or as a state housing finance agency (HFA).

-An LHCA is eligible to apply to HUD for grant funding under its Notice of Funding Availability (NOFA) or they can plan to apply to work through a with a HUD-approved Intermediary or state housing finance agency (HFA).
+An LHCA is eligible to apply to HUD for grant funding under its Notice of Funding Availability (NOFA) or they can plan to apply to work through a with a HUD Participating Intermediary or state housing finance agency (HFA).

 The options for participating with HUD’s Housing Counseling program are described in the Approval Process flowchart.

 Before getting started, review the supplemental materials.

 View the questions asked in the tool and brief descriptions of related requirements and links to related resources